Vaishnavi3010/Plagiarism-Detection/README.md

 # Plagiarism-Detection
-Finds percentage similarity between inputted text and relevant articles on the web.
+Finds percentage similarity between input text and relevant articles on the web.